Loading...

 The most straightforward way to invest in vertical farming is to buy stocks of the big companies involved in this future of farming.

-As of yet, there aren’t that many vertical farming companies listed on the stock exchange.
-However, it wouldn’t be long until retail investors also get a slice of the pie.
+As of yet, few vertical farming companies are listed on the stock exchange.
+However, it wouldn’t be long until retail investors also get a slice.

 One company has recently had its IPO and is now listed on NASDAQ.
 With major institutional investors backing others, they are also likely to be listed soon.
 Here are some of the biggest companies in vertical farming you could invest in: